-Courtney Friedman joined KSAT 12 News in August 2014 as a general assignments reporter and videojournalist, and is already in love with San Antonio and it's friendly people.
+Courtney Friedman joined KSAT 12 News in August 2014 as a general assignments reporter and immediately fell in love with San Antonio and it's friendly people.

 "When I was 12, I was that kid running around the house with a fake microphone," Courtney said.